JosieOnGit/Luniks/Stories/List of notable names.md

 ### Rail Networks
 From **2018** onwards, Hammerhead had been a key factor in developing the immense rail networks that are present on the continent of **Vestia**.
 Next to manufacturing the trains and tracks in use by **Vestia Rapid/Regio**, it has also developed various technologies that support Maglev trains, a technology that was picked up from Asian projects.
 ### Weaponry
-After the **2031** handover, in **2035**, Hammerhead laid their eyes on producing firearms in hopes to expertise themselves in every possible field of work.
+In **2035**, four years after the **2031** handover, Hammerhead laid their eyes on producing firearms in hopes to expertise themselves in every possible field of work.
 Next to efficient rifles and handguns, this sparked the development of **Pulse Rifles**, a type of weapon that has become incredibly prominent since the **2050s**.
 These rifles were **non-lethal**, which sparked their interest as a means of self-defence.
-But Pulse Rifles aside, they also produce an immense arsenal of firearms, ranging from pistols the size of a hand, to rifles that can make a target unrecognisable at a 3km distance.
+Pulse Rifles aside, they also produce an immense arsenal of firearms, ranging from pistols the size of a hand, to rifles that can make a target unrecognisable at a range greater than 3km.
 #### Known Arsenal
 - **HR75** (**Heavy Rifle Class 75**): A top-of-the-line bolt-action sniper rifle with expert power and precision.
 With a length of almost 190cm from barrel to stock, this rifle supports .50cal cartridges and a versatile platform of extensions that cater to your needs.
 - **HR62** (**Heavy Rifle Class 62**):